mythril-forge/vanilla-spells/spells/level-3/major-image.md

 If a creature discerns the illusion for what it is, the creature can see through the image, and its other sensory qualities become faint to the creature.

 ## At Higher Levels
-When you cast this spell using a spell slot of 6th level or higher, the spell lasts until dispelled, without requiring your concentration.
+When you cast this spell using a spell slot of 6th level or higher, the spell lasts until dispelled, without requiring your **concentration**.

 ---